linode/docs/docs/guides/tools-reference/tools/ripgrep-linux-installation/index.md

 published: 2021-11-05
 modified_by:
   name: Linode
-title: "Installing and Using ripgrep"
+title: "Install and Use ripgrep"
-h1_title: "How to Install and Use ripgrep"
+title_meta: "How to Install and Use ripgrep"
-enable_h1: true
 contributor:
   name: Jeff Novotny
 external_resources: